jpravetz/epdoc-strava/README.md

 3. The lineStyles object allows you to customize colors.
 The keys are Strava [Activity types](http://strava.github.io/api/v3/activities/), and the values include KML line color ('aabbggrr', alpha, blue, green, red hex values) and width.
+4. The *segments* list is a list of segments that will be added to the KML activity description (see details below).

 Strava Command Line Application
 -------------------------------